-CONTINUOUS COURSEWORK (20%)

-5% assignment 1 10% assignment 2 5% assignment 3
+CONTINUOUS COURSEWORK (20%) 5% assignment 1 10% assignment 2 5% assignment 3

-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Individual formative verbal feedback during drop-in sessions; written feedback on writing assignments and exam scripts.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Individual formative verbal feedback during drop-in sessions; written feedback on writing assignments and exam scripts.

 Failure Redemption: As a Level 3 module, there are no re-sits or alternative course works.
 Year 3 modules can be failed down to zero.
 August deferrals can be provided under extenuating circumstances.
 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.